danielvegamyhre/minicache/README.md

 ---------------

 ## Contributing

 Feel free to take a look at some of the issues and feature requests [here](https://github.com/malwaredllc/minicache/issues) and submit a pull-request.

-- Make using TLS optional
-- TLS support for REST API
-- Move to Raft election algorithm instead of Bully algorithm
-- Improve performance of REST API
-- Improve code quality and project organization
-- Documentation